 “One potential drawback of cutting meat from your diet is that it'll have less creatine, an organic acid that occurs naturally in meat but not plants, and helps to transport energy to your cells,” says Mitchell.
 “However this is also produced inside the body so although levels might not be as high, not eating it shouldn’t have a detrimental effect.”
 And creatine supplements are available that can boost your levels if you’re worried they’re too low.

-Christine Vardaros, professional cyclist with Baboco Cycling Team, has been vegetarian for the past 20 years and vegan for 10.
+Christine Vardaros, professional cyclist with Stevens Pro Cycling, has been vegetarian for the past 25 years and vegan for 15.
 She feels that a meat-free diet has in many ways helped her cycling performance.
 “Considering there’s complete protein in all plant foods,” she says, “I get more than enough protein from my meat-free diet to build and repair muscles.”

 She also says that getting meat-free fuelling mid-ride isn’t a problem: “While my team-mates have sandwiches of meat and cheese offered up to them mid-race, my team make me special ones with jam.”
 In fact, Vardaros feels that vegetarianism has actually given her an advantage over her carnivorous team-mates.
 “On a meat-free diet I’m rarely sick, which gives me more days for training over my competitors," she says.
 "I also recover more quickly from hard rides and races, and feel more energetic on my bike rides.”